-This article centres on the "Words of Affirmation Love Language" from the book The 5 Love Languages, and discusses ways to fill a partner, husband, or wife's 'love tank.'
+This article centers on the "Words of Affirmation Love Language" from the book The 5 Love Languages, and discusses ways to fill a partner, husband, or wife's 'love tank.'

 As well as a list of examples, there is also advice for those who cannot readily think of anything great to say about their partner!
-Also, see below for a variety of ways to convey words of affirmation, how to accept affirmations and compliments gracefully (very important), and what readers of the The 5 Love Languages have to say about the book—why and how it helps.
+Also, see below for a variety of ways to convey words of affirmation, how to accept affirmations and compliments gracefully (very important), and what readers of The 5 Love Languages have to say about the book.

 Words of Affirmation Examples for Men or Women

 - You did a difficult job really well.

 - I look forward to waking up with you every day for the rest of my life.